 - Understanding the 5 Love Languages presents a series of articles Dr. Chapman wrote for Focus on the Family online.

 - The 5 Love Languages Quiz – This Beliefnet site includes a “widget” that lets you assess your love language.
 Although I recommend reading and completing the assessments in the book, the love languages quiz online tool provides a quick and easy way for you and your husband to identify your languages.

-Have you used the concepts presented in The 5 Love Languages to strengthen your marriage?
-Please share your experiences or tips in the Comments – I would love to hear from you.
+Once you’ve used the concepts presented in The 5 Love Languages to strengthen your marriage, I’d love to know how that worked for you.
+Please share your experiences or tips in the Comments – I’d love to hear from you.

 You may also like –